maxiH137/master-thesis/README.md

 Eval_all creates an output file that is loaded by genPlots, which creates Plots and grouped/averaged .csv files for use in Excel.

 ## Ackownledgement
-For the model training the TAL repository by Marius Bock is used as well as the WEAR dataset (https://github.com/mariusbock/tal_for_har).
+For the model training the TAL repository by Marius Bock is used as well as the WEAR and Wetlab dataset implementation (https://github.com/mariusbock/tal_for_har).
 The label reconstruction attacks are evaluated with the breaching repository by Geiping et al. (https://github.com/JonasGeiping/breaching).
 Additional attacks are added from Ma et al. (https://github.com/BUAA-CST/iLRG) and Gat et al. (https://github. com/nadbag98/LLBG).